sw82/divelog/README.md

 - [x] download multiple dives at once as csv with all values
 - [ ] search for a specific location (all three fields) or divepoint
 - [ ] backup your data to google drive
-- [ ] next to diving add snorkeling as option in the database as well in the interfaces.
+- [x] next to diving add snorkeling as option in the database as well in the interfaces.
-- [ ] if there are many dive spots at one location/zoom level add a number and once you click it offer a selection.
+- [x] if there are many dive spots at one location/zoom level add a number and once you click it offer a selection.
 - [x] check for security. also if I add this to git I don't want any personla information in it
 - [x] add to the readme all steps needed to set up the project (database, webserver etc.)
-- [] mobile first implementation
+- [x] mobile first implementation. everything needs to be super responsive. if needed use the best framework for this.
+- [ ] check all sub pages if the menu and navigation is right and the hierachy
+- [x] check if the export csv function is still correct and according to the latest database style.

 ## Project Changes